valhalla/valhalla/README.md

 You will use them to specify the platform when installing a library.
 Note: use `ibrew` in `Rosetta Terminal` to install all dependencies for `valhalla` and `prime_server` projects.

+> **_NOTE:_** If when installing packages below you get message `attempting to link with file built for macOS-arm64`, you can remove already installed packages for arm64 i.e. `mbrew uninstall ...`.
+Also, if there are problems with individual packages, you can install them from sources e.g. [geos](https://github.com/libgeos/geos) or [sqlite](https://www.sqlite.org/download.html).

 #### Installing dependencies

 To install valhalla on macOS, you need to install its dependencies with [Homebrew](http://brew.sh):